Chayan-halder/WBSUBNdb_Isolated/README.md

 Chayan Halder and Kaushik Roy, "Individuality of Isolated Bangla Characters", in proceedings: 2014 International Conference on Devices, Circuits and Communications (ICDCCom), Ranchi, India, 2014, pp. 1-6, doi: 10.1109/ICDCCom.2014.7024729.

 Payel Rakshit, Chayan Halder, Kaushik Roy, "An Approach toward Character Recognition of Bangla Handwritten Isolated Characters", in book: Document Processing Using Machine Learning, 1st Edition, pp. 15-28, Chapman and Hall/CRC, New York, 2019, eBook ISBN: 9780429277573, doi: 10.1201/9780429277573-2.

+To download the dataset the following form needs to be filled up first.
+The password to unzip the dataset will be provided to the email upon submission of the form.
+The form can be found @ https://forms.gle/FerCfzZGYzKL85DE6